 The goal of this panel discussion is to empower women to take on more significant leadership roles throughout their academic careers and beyond.
 We aim to provide valuable perspectives on leadership, career growth and the importance of diversity in STEM leadership.
 The panel will consist of moderated discussions and will allow participants to ask questions and engage in dialogue with the panelists.

 RSVP now to secure your spot and be a part of this impactful event.

 KAWSE Ambassadors: student organization that focuses on visits to local schools to encourage girls to pursue careers in STEM.
 The group meets bi-weekly on Mondays at 7pm in the K-State Student Union room 209.
 Meeting dates below:

 - January 22nd

 Questions?
 Interested in joining?
 Contact Adyson Harm, Secretary of the KAWSE Ambassadors, to be added to the Ambassadors' mailing list.

 We want to hear from you!

-KAWSE would like to plan programs and events tailored to your needs and interests as women in STEM fields at K-State.
-If there is something you wish you knew more about or an event you feel like you could benefit from, please reply to this message and share your idea(s).
+KAWSE wants to plan programs and events tailored to your needs/interests as women in STEM.
+If there is a topic you wish you knew more about or an event you would benefit from, contact email@example.com.
 We appreciate your feedback!